All-optical switching at the two-photon limit with interference-localized states: Conclusion

 We discussed how to realize the switching concept in various experimental platforms and compared with existing switches at the single-photon limit.
 We have estimated the achievable switching times in photonic systems to be in the order of picoseconds.
 This estimate is at par with most of the existing all-optical single-photon switch proposals, being limited by the photon-production rate of the existing single-photon sources.
 Nonetheless, as most proposals use light of many photons either as the control or the signal, there are limited direct comparisons for our single-photon-by-single-photon switch concept.
-Finally, we showed that the localized state switch is distinct from the non-linear Mach-Zehnder interferometer, which is the archetypal all-optical switching device.